 Next, she goes for an exhilarating ride all over the island on a scooter.
 “It’s hands down the best way to see the island,” Katie gushes.

-This video is a part of Bermuda's Tastemade video series.
-Follow along and meet three globetrotting food-lovers who share their adventures in Bermuda.
-See Katie Quinn's "Fish-Only Day" in Bermuda; or meet Kevin of FitMenCook.com, and chef Byron Talbott as they uncover the best of Bermuda.
+This video is part of Bermuda's Tastemade video series, which features three globetrotting food-lovers exploring Bermuda.
+After following along with Katie Quinn, join Kevin of FitMenCook.com and chef Byron Talbott as they uncover the best of Bermuda.